unfoldingWord/unfoldingWord.github.io-old/pages/about/gateway.md

 -   Are any of the gateway languages listed for India unnecessary?
 -   Should any languages be added to the list to cover all of India, including any of the following (also official languages in India): Konkani (koi), Manipuri (mmi), Khasi (kha), Mizo (lus), Lotha (njh)?
--   What are the gateway languages for the minority languages in Bhutan?
-We currently list Dzongka: is that correct, and are there others?

 **Eurasia:**